Gutena/newsletter-block/readme.txt

 == Installation ==

 1. Visit 'Plugins > Add New'.
-1. Search for 'Projectopia' and install it.
+1. Search for 'Newsletter Block by Gutena' and install it.
-1. Or you can upload the `projectopia-core` folder to the `/wp-content/plugins/` directory manually.
+1. Or you can upload the `newsletter-block-gutena` folder to the `/wp-content/plugins/` directory manually.
-1. Activate Projectopia from your Plugins page.
+1. Activate Newsletter Block by Gutena from your Plugins page.
-1. After activation go to 'Sidebar > Projectopia'.
-1. Enable options and save changes.

-== Frequently Asked Questions ==

-= Is there any admin interface for this plugin? =

-Yes.
-You can access this from 'Sidebar > Projectopia'.

 == Screenshots ==